KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 1) different tREFIx9/tREFI values
 2) [read to write burst gap](https://media.discordapp.net/attachments/903249065226149959/1098881770365132800/image.png)
-3) cr2>cr1 on bad 4 dimm boards (even if you can run cr1 with “no problems”)
+3) cr2>cr1 on bad 4 DIMM boards (even if you can run cr1 with “no problems”)
 4) 100:100 vs 100:133 in terms of mouse feeling/smoothness
 5) stability vs row hammer (prevention)/memory scrambler